 Spinal Cord Stimulation

-Spinal cord stimulation (also called neurostimulation) uses electrical impulses to relieve chronic pain of the neck, back and legs.
+Spinal cord stimulation (also called neurostimulation) uses electrical impulses to relieve chronic pain of the neck, back, and legs.
 Electrical pulses prevent pain signals from being received by the brain.
 Instead of pain, patients may feel a pleasant sensation and experience pain relief.
-This reduction in pain can also lead to the decrease of or the elimination of taking pain medications.
+This reduction in pain can also lead to a decrease of or the elimination of taking pain medications.
 Further, patients have an improved ability to resume their previously normal daily activities.

 Neurostimulation candidates include people who suffer from failed back surgery syndrome, cervical and lumbar radiculitis, neuropathy, and complex regional pain syndrome(CRPS).
 Spinal cord stimulation can be effective when other conservative treatments and systemic pain medications provide inadequate pain relief or have intolerable side effects.